clean8s/jsonpath-cty/README.md

 Scripting outside of filters is not allowed.

+## TODO

+* [ ] Make it work with encapsulated types and make sure iteration capability is 1:1 to cty capabilities
+* [ ] Fuzzing and more test cases
+* [ ] Refactor and document tokenizer

 ## LICENSE

 cty and ajson are licensed under MIT, and are created by: